cashubtc/awesome-cashu/README.md

 - [Orchard](https://github.com/orangeshyguy21/orchard) is a Bitcoin super application that has Cashu mint monitoring.
 - [Paywally](https://github.com/bordalix/paywally) is a Lightning paywall powered by Cashu.
 - [Receipt.cash](https://github.com/Origami74/receipt-cash) is a bill splitter to snap a picture of a fiat bill and easily split costs auto-converted to BTC.
 It's based on Cashu payment requests.
-- [routstr](https://github.com/routstr) is a  marketplace to buy and sell LLM APIs using Cashu ecash tokens.
 - [Satocash-Applet](https://github.com/Toporin/Satocash-Applet) is an Ecash wallet implementation in javacard.
 - [sig4sats](https://github.com/vstabile/sig4sats-script) is a a simple script demonstrating how to atomically exchange Cashu payments for Nostr event signatures using Schnorr adaptor signatures.
 - [Spacenut](https://spacenut.nutstash.app) The sickest Cashu-enabled game you've ever played ([GitHub](https://github.com/gandlafbtc/spacenut))